 We will keep your information within Duerr’s except where disclosure is required or permitted by law (for example to government bodies and law enforcement agencies, including for child protection reasons).

-We may share your information internally but we will only share it outside Duerr’s and with our PR agency Democracy where you have requested it or given your consent.
+We may share your information internally but we will only share it outside Duerr’s and with our PR agency RMS where you have requested it or given your consent.
 However, we may share with third party sites (e.g. Facebook, Google, Instagram, Snapchat and Twitter) some data, with appropriate security measures, to show you relevant advertising on third party sites.

 Sometimes Duerr’s uses third parties to process your information on our behalf, for example to issue newsletters or provide analysis.
 We require these third parties to comply strictly with our instructions and the regulations set out by the GDPR and the we insist that they do not use your personal information for their own business purposes, unless you have explicitly consented to the use of your personal information in this way.